Parameter Estimation in DAGs from Incomplete Data via Optimal Transport: Experimental setup

 The first term is the conventional reconstruction loss where $c$ is chosen to be mean squared error.
 Minimizing the second term $D_{\textrm{WS}} \big(P_{\phi}(Z^m),P(\widetilde{Z}^m)\big)$ forces the latent representations to follow the Gaussian distribution $\gN(\mu^m_k, \Sigma^m_k)$.
 Minimizing the third term $D_{\textrm{WS}}\big(P_{\phi}(Z^m),\mathbb{P}_{k,\pi^{m}}\big)$ encourages every $\mu_k$ to become the clustering centroid of the set of latent representations $Z^m$ associated with it.
 Additionally, the number of latent representations associated with the clustering centroids are proportional to $\pi^m_{k},k=1,...,K$.
 Therefore, we use the fourth term $\sum^{M}_{m=1} D_{\textrm{KL}}\big( \pi^m, \gU_K \big)$ to guarantee every centroid is utilized.

-\paragraph{Training Configuration.} We use the same experiment setting on all datasets.
+\paragraph{Training configuration.} We use the same experiment setting on all datasets.
 The models have an encoder with two convolutional layers of stride $2$ and filter size of $4 \times 4$ with ReLU activation, followed by $2$ residual blocks, which contained a $3 \times 3,$ stride $1$ convolutional layer with ReLU activation followed by a $1 \times 1$ convolution.
 The decoder was similar, with two of these residual blocks followed by two de-convolutional layers.
 The hyperparameters are: $D = M = 64, K = 512, \eta=1e-3, \eta_r=1.0$, batch size of $32$ and $100$ training epochs.

-\paragraph{Evaluation Metrics.} The evaluation metrics used include (1) \textbf{SSIM:} the patch-level structure similarity index, which evaluates the similarity between patches of the two images; (2) \textbf{PSNR:} the pixel-level peak signal-to-noise ratio, which measures the similarity between the original and generated image at the pixel level; (3) feature-level \textbf{LPIPS} \citep{zhang2018unreasonable}, which calculates the distance between the feature representations of the two images; (4) the dataset-level Fr'echlet Inception Distance \textbf{(FID)} \citep{heusel2017gans}, which measures the difference between the distributions of real and generated images in a high-dimensional feature space; and (5) \textbf{Perplexity:} the degree to which the latent representations $Z$ spread uniformly over $K$ sub-spaces i.e., all $K$ regions are occupied.
+\paragraph{Evaluation metrics.} The evaluation metrics used include (1) \textbf{SSIM:} the patch-level structure similarity index, which evaluates the similarity between patches of the two images; (2) \textbf{PSNR:} the pixel-level peak signal-to-noise ratio, which measures the similarity between the original and generated image at the pixel level; (3) feature-level \textbf{LPIPS} \citep{zhang2018unreasonable}, which calculates the distance between the feature representations of the two images; (4) the dataset-level Fr'echlet Inception Distance \textbf{(FID)} \citep{heusel2017gans}, which measures the difference between the distributions of real and generated images in a high-dimensional feature space; and (5) \textbf{Perplexity:} the degree to which the latent representations $Z$ spread uniformly over $K$ sub-spaces i.e., all $K$ regions are occupied.
+Perplexity score is defined as $\exp\big({-\sum_{k=1}^K p_{c_k} \log p_{c_k}}\big)$ where $p_{c_k}= N_{c_k} \slash \sum_{i=1}^K N_{c_i}$ is the probability of the $i^{th}$ codeword being used and $N_{c_i}$ is the number of latent representations associated with the codeword $c_i$.
+Perplexity is maximized when the distribution over the codebooks is uniform, indicating that all codebooks are utilized equally by the model there is no posterior collapse.
+Thus, higher perplexity is preferred.